 To keep to our weekly tradition, I decided to make my Spiced Pumpkin Pancakes last Sunday.
 I usually don’t make breakfast because I tend to add and add and end up cooking a very elaborate meal.
 This is why Geoffrey is in charge because he makes a straightforward and quick breakfast, or brunch, or other meals by putting together various things I already made from the refrigerator.
 He has a tough job, huh?

 I’m an early riser, and I started to make the pancakes around 6:30 AM before Geoffrey woke up.
-I wanted to surprise him with breakfast already on the table with a hot cup of Dominican coffee; Prosecco with orange juice; and light, fluffy and very filling Spiced Pumpkin Pancake with some fresh blackberries & raspberries.
-Because we are still celebrating the Fall / Autumn season with the pumpkin, I used our Pumpkin Spice Syrup made with real pumpkin.
-I’m in love with this syrup, and I’m using it every afternoon to make a personal homemade Salted Caramel Pumpkin Spice Mocha.
+I wanted to surprise him with breakfast already on the table with a hot cup of Dominican coffee, Prosecco with orange juice, and light, fluffy and very filling Spiced Pumpkin Pancakes with some fresh blackberries & raspberries.
+Then I topped these delicious pancakes with Pure Organic Vermont Maple Syrup, which we have available for purchase in our online shop.
+I’m in love with this syrup, and I’m using it every afternoon to make a personal homemade Pumpkin Spice Mocha.
+Well, actually I’m using the Organic Cinnamon-Infused Vermont Maple Syrup which we also have in our shop.
 Don’t tell Geoffrey because he doesn’t know I’m doing this almost every day!
 I think my cafe mocha is better than Starbucks.
 Yes, Really!

 Making the pancake batter is easy and quick.
 Just get a large mixing bowl and add one lightly beaten egg, milk, canned pumpkin puree, vegetable oil and the vanilla.
 Combine everything and make sure it is well incorporated before you go to the final step of adding 2 cups of the Pumpkin Spice Pancake Mix.
 Then, blend well.
 For my taste, the batter was too thick, and the first pancake was hard to spread on the pan.
 If this happens, just add 1/2 a cup more milk, and it will be perfect.